sunsuk7tp/MyCassandra/README.md

 ## 3) mysql setup.
 - You make mysql user, cassandra_user.

--- The cassandra_user needs to hava all privileges.
+- The cassandra_user needs to hava all privileges.

--- For quickly starting, you should specify 'root'.
+- For quickly starting, you should specify 'root'.

     GRANT cassandra_user

-- You make database by the keyspaces. mysql> CREATE DATABASE system; # 'system' is the Cassandra's internal keyspace. mysql> CREATE DATABASE <keyspace_name>; # <keyspace_name> is the keyspace name defined by storage-conf.xml
+- You make database by the keyspaces.

+    mysql> CREATE DATABASE system; # 'system' is the Cassandra's internal keyspace. mysql> CREATE DATABASE <keyspace_name>; # <keyspace_name> is the keyspace name defined by storage-conf.xml

-- In the above example, you must make database as this, mysql> CREATE DATABASE table;
+- In the above example, you must make database as this,

+    mysql> CREATE DATABASE table;

 ## 4) run.
 - You can run MyCassandra as Cassandra.

-    $ cd <MyCassandra_Home>
     $ ./bin/cassandra

 ## 5) schema load.
 (0.7~)